raresteak/jekyll-now/_posts/2018-3-25-ssl_cert_scanner.md

 1. glob is not scanning the entire system during testing.   so placed a couple certs in current working dir to get moving on program.
 2. The regex, oh my god.
 Need to spend time on this.
 Not working like I would like.
+Only produced output from one of the two certs I was testing with even though the output of the openssl command looked nearly identical.
+I was only testing the regex against the second cert which coincidentally was the cert giving output from the regex.
+3. Did not place any ouput into the sqlite database, instead it went to stdout for testing.

 ```python
 #!/usr/bin/env python3